Family Preschool is one of the only preschools in the

-NAEYC supports an approach to learning based on the constructivist theories of Piaget and Vygotsky.
-In this model, teachers plan activities that are designed to promote children’s reasoning and problem solving skills.
-The children are also encouraged to design their own activities and the teachers are active participants.
+Teachers of our 1 and 2-year old classes build unique theme-based curriculums that align with the children’s current interests.
+FPS follows the National Association for the Education of Young Children’s (NAEYC) recommendations for curriculum, which supports an approach to learning based on the constructivist theories of Piaget and Vygotsky.
+In this model, teachers plan activities designed to promote children’s reasoning and problem solving skills.
+The children are also encouraged to design their own activities where the teachers are active participants.

 In the 3 and 4-year old classrooms, teachers use the Project Approach model developed by Lilian Katz and Sylvia Chard.
 During a Project, teachers guide students through in-depth investigations of real-world topics.
 There are three distinct phases in project work.

 - Teachers establish what children already know about a topic and the children share their experiences through personal narratives.
 During this time, children’s questions and wonderings are recorded.